India imposes strict controls on Kashmir after the death of top separatist leader | ExBulletin

 Pakistan observed an official day of mourning and flags were flown at half mast by order of Prime Minister Imran Khan, and its foreign ministry condemned the non-public burial by Indian authorities.

-He said the Indian government was so afraid of Syed Geelani and what he stood for that he now resorted to this inhumane act even after his death.
+He said the Indian government was “so afraid of Syed Geelani and what he stood for that they have now resorted to this inhumane act even after his death.”

-This shows the degree of insensitivity of part of the Occupation Forces.
+“It shows the degree of insensitivity of part of the Occupation Forces.”

 Kashmir has long been a flashpoint between India and Pakistan, which claim the region in its entirety but govern only parts.